grandchamp/Identity.Dapper/README.md

 All **XXX** are replaced by your DBMS.

 Currently, only SQL Server is supported.
-We plan support for Oracle and PostgreSQL.
+We plan support for Oracle, PostgreSQL and MySQL.